-- The propellers can rotate at a maximum speed of 8000 RPM.
+- The propellers can rotate at a maximum speed of 6000 RPM.
 Please operate with caution. - Before each flight, make sure that all propellers are in good condition.
-If there are aged, damaged, or deformed propellers, please replace them before the flight. - Before each flight, make sure that all propellers are mounted correctly and securely. - Please use the propellers provided by Autel Robotics.
-Do not mix propellers of different models. - Before replacing propellers, make sure that the aircraft is powered off. - Propeller edges are sharp.
-When replacing propellers, it is recommended to wear protective gloves. - Stay away from rotating propellers or motors to avoid injuries. - Before testing the aircraft on the ground, make sure that the propellers are removed.
+If there are aged, damaged, or deformed propellers, please replace them before the flight. - Before each flight, make sure that all propellers are mounted correctly and securely. - Stay away from rotating propellers or motors to avoid injuries. - Before testing the aircraft on the ground, make sure that the propellers are removed.

-3.3.2 Storing Propellers
+3.3.2 Fold/Unfold The Arms